ianrelecker/exo-arcocd/README.md

 Both images create a non-root `exo` user (UID 10001), clone the upstream source, and install it with `pip install -e .`.
 Runtime data lives at `/data`; the DaemonSet mounts host paths so downloaded models stay cached per node.

+### Automated builds

+This repository includes a GitHub Actions workflow (`.github/workflows/build-images.yaml`) that rebuilds both images and publishes them to GHCR whenever the `main` branch changes.
+It pushes two tags per build:

+- `ghcr.io/ianrelecker/exo:cpu` and `:nvidia` (rolling tags you reference from Kubernetes)
+- `ghcr.io/ianrelecker/exo:cpu-${GITHUB_SHA}` and `:nvidia-${GITHUB_SHA}` (immutable digests you can pin to)

+You can also trigger the workflow manually from the Actions tab.
+If you fork this repository under a different account, no changes are required—the workflow automatically uses `github.repository_owner` for the GHCR namespace.

 ## Deploying with Kustomize

 Apply the base package directly: